Best Kids Bikes: 10 Best Brands

 For the 20” and 24” geared bikes, the internally geared hub requires minimal maintenance compared to finicky derailleurs.
 Derailleurs can easily get damaged, especially on kids bikes, but internally geared hubs are enclosed, protecting them from damage.

-BEST KIDS BIKES FOR ADVENTUROUS RIDERS
+BIKES FOR ADVENTUROUS RIDERS

 Prevelo Bikes

-Light and nimble bikes with all-terrain tires for adventure seekers
+Nimble bikes for all-terrain adventure seekers

 If you have a confident and adventurous rider on your hands, Prevelo Bikes should be your go-to option.
 Built with lightweight, narrow frames to precisely fit young bodies, Prevelo bikes are quick, nimble, confidence-building machines that will help take your child’s riding skill to the next level.

-Coming standard with knobby all-terrain tires, Prevelo’s Alpha series empower your little rider to effortlessly transition from sidewalks to trail riding and back again.
+Coming standard with knobby all-terrain tires, Prevelo’s Alpha series empowers your little rider to effortlessly transition from sidewalks to trail riding and back again.
 If trail riding becomes the norm, the Alpha’s standard 1.75″ tires can also be bumped up to wider 2.1″ tires.

 Starting on their 20” bikes, Prevelo bikes feature trigger shifters, which are particularly suited for aggressive riders who may advance to mountain biking.
 The speed and maneuverability of Prevelo bikes are also backed by powerful and responsive Tektro caliper brakes.